Blackfynn/nextflow-walkthrough/README.md

 This will save the output of the `vips dsave` command to a local `output/slide_files/` directory.

-Next we'll use the largest segementation of tiles as input to our simple cell-detection algorithm:
+Next we'll use the largest segementation of tiles as input to our simple cell detection algorithm:

 ```
 ls $PWD/output/slide_files/ | sort -n | tail -1 | xargs -I {} docker run -v $PWD/output/slide_files/{}/:/input -v $PWD/output/binary_data/:/output cell-detection python /app/cell_detection.py /input /output